business owner. Foster mom. Renter. Nonprofit founder. Decades in the district.

 Supporting Small Businesses in a Fair Local Economy

-But right now, L.A. is seeing the lowest number of new small businesses opening in at least twenty years.
-Recent city data shows business formation has dropped to historic lows, even below what we saw during the 2008 recession and the pandemic era.
+Right now, L.A. is seeing the lowest number of new small businesses opening in twenty years.
+Recent city data shows business formation has dropped to historic lows, below what we saw during the 2008 recession and the pandemic era.

 It’s harder than ever to run a business in Los Angeles, and we need real change.
 My economic plan is simple: keep more dollars circulating in our community.
-That means supporting local hiring, helping business owners modernize storefronts, and working hand-in-hand with chambers of commerce and BIDs to give small businesses a real chance to thrive.
+That means bringing in more jobs, helping business owners modernize storefronts, and working hand-in-hand with chambers of commerce and BIDs to give small businesses a real chance to thrive.

 Economic Growth and Responsible Budgeting